dortania/OpenCore-Multiboot/Win.md

 Type `sel disk W` where W is the number of your disk Type `clean` to clear the whole disk
 Type `create part primary size=N` where `N=(allYourSpace-0.5)*1024`, then type `format quick fs=ntfs` to format it and `assign letter c` to our drive.
 After that type `create part primary`, `set id=27`,`format quick fs=ntfs` to setting up the recovery partition.
+Type `dism /get-wiminfo /wimfile:<path>`; to get the number of your edition.
+Type `dism /apply-image /imagefile:<path> /index:X /applydir:C:\` to flash the WIM/ESD image to your disk where X is you edition number.
 TODO: I have no idea how to create the boot files in the MBR...
 If you know this, you can help contibute via [PRs](https://github.com/dortania/OpenCore-Multiboot/pulls).
 </details>